PlumBuggle68/plumbuggle68.github.io/_posts/2025-5-23-bitcoin-core-dinals.md

 ## How It Works: The Technical Architecture

-### Core Data Structures
+### Data Structures

-The index is built around a couple key data structures:
+The index is built around a couple data structures:

 ```cpp
 struct SatoshiRange {